 The 6S does not stutter.
 It does not pause, drop frames, or hesitate at all.
 Apps open quicker, resume instantly, and are held in RAM longer.
 I don’t know if this is also the case with the 6S Plus, but I have to assume so given the specs and reports from other reviewers—I look forward to drawing my own conclusions when I upgrade.

 I can actually forgive the occasional hiccup on my 6 Plus, but what I find most difficult to return to is the comparatively glacial speed of Touch ID.
-Without a doubt, Touch ID was the most noticeable improvement to convenience in recent memory, especially once third party apps got access to it (looking at you, 1Password ❤).
+Without a doubt, Touch ID was the most noticeable improvement to convenience in recent memory, especially once third party apps got access to it.

 With Touch ID 2, this convenience is accelerated to the speed of thought.
 I sincerely don’t know what my lock screen picture is on the 6S because I’ve never seen it.